gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 patches = datagen.generate_patches_from_list(imgs, shape=patch_shape): This line uses the generate_patches_from_list method of your datagen object to extract patches from the list of images (imgs).
 The shape parameter specifies the desired shape for the patches, which you set using patch_shape.
 The resulting patches are combined into a single NumPy array, and they will likely be used for training or testing your deep learning model.

 By generating patches, you are breaking down the images into smaller pieces, allowing your model to learn from more localized features and patterns.
-If you have more code or specific questions about how these patches are used, feel free to share!

 ```
 Generated patches: (480, 64, 64, 3)